 How long does it take for a cavity to reach the nerve?

 Cavities progress at variable rates based on many factors, including diet, oral health, and sugar intake frequency.
 Patients with high cavity risk often have aggressive cavity-causing bacteria, and cavities can advance quickly.
-However, it takes 6-18 months for most cavities to reach the nerve.
+However, most cavities take 6-18 months to reach the nerve.

 Fluoride treatments can minimize cavity progression and reverse cavities if they are located in the enamel.